 My daughter-in-law Rose with the “famous” Christmas Eve 7 fishes.
 She uses her grandmother’s platter in carrying on the Christmas tradition.
 (I painted the Santa Rose is wearing)

 Another favorite of Grandma Minnie’s was her cold broccoli salad, and no one made it better!
 It’s a simple dish of broccoli, crushed garlic, olive oil, lemon juice, salt, and pepper; and it’s another dish that I never make except at Christmas.
 I was honored in asked to make it this year to bring to my son’s house; mum’s the word on how I happened to make it this year, and I’m happy to report that I haven’t lost my touch!
 Today our family celebrates Christmas Eve at my son and daughter-in-law’s home and enjoy all our favorite foods.

 Christmas Eve at my son and daughter-in-law’s

 More of a new dish that’s been added later in the years is stuffed shrimp… I make them using crabmeat, Ritz crackers, and melted butter… which turns the mixture into the stuffing.
-I find the Ritz give a better flavor than bread crumbs.
+I find the Ritz gives a better flavor than breadcrumbs.
 It was Grandma Minnie’s daughter, Dolly, who first began making them …and who I learned from.

 © 2016, copyright Jeanne Bryan Insalaco; all rights reserved